kpeeters/cadabra2/README.rst

 Install the dependencies with::

-  pkg_add git cmake boost python-3.6.2 gtk3mm gmp gmpxx texlive_texmf-full py3-sympy
+  pkg_add git cmake boost python-3.6.2 gtk3mm gmp gmpxx py3-sympy

 We will build using the default clang-4.0.0 compiler; building with the alternative g++-4.9.4 leads to trouble when linking against the